Understanding your timetable

 Accessing your timetable

-Lectures are normally 50 minutes long and most courses have two or three lectures per week.
+Lectures are normally 50 minutes long.
+Most courses have two or three lectures per week.

 Lectures in Kelburn